What is Point In Time Assessment?Friday 20th July 2018

-We’ve noticed that most schools who are changing their tracking methods, are moving from linear tracking to a Point In Time Assessment model.
+We’ve noticed that most schools who are changing their tracking methods are moving from a linear-based approach to a Point In Time Assessment model.

 Read on to learn if this can help you.

 Linear vs PITA

-As you know, schools use various numbers of codes and descriptors to record a pupil’s ability.
+As you know, schools use various numbers of codes to describe a pupil’s ability.
 In this example I’ve used four: Working Below Standards, working Towards Standards, working at Expected Standards and working at a stage of Greater Depth.
-The PITA model however, will work with any set of codes and descriptors, regardless of how many a school uses.
+The PITA model however, will work with any set of codes and descriptors.

 In a linear model, a school may use Expected Standards (often described as ‘Secure’) to refer to a pupil having understood the majority of the curriculum.
 This would mean it’s unlikely that a pupil could be recorded as working at Expected Standards or Greater Depth before the summer term because there’s not been enough time to teach enough of the curriculum at that point.
 Therefore, the vast majority of pupils will be recorded in the lower end of the linear scale early in the year.

-So, most pupils will be recorded as Working Towards early in the year.
-Therefore it becomes very difficult to report the difference in pupils’ abilities until the Spring and Summer terms.
+Some schools, and MATs, have said that this can make it difficult to report the difference in pupils’ abilities until the Spring and Summer terms.

 If a school decides At Standards means that a pupil is working comfortably with what has been taught to date, then they have made the shift to PITA.

-This simple change in philosophy, means that pupils could be deemed as Emerging, Working Towards, At Standards or Greater Depth within any term.
+This simple change in philosophy, means that pupils could be deemed as Below, Working Towards, Expected and Greater Depth within any term.
 Pupils don’t have to cover the majority of the curriculum to be identified as such.